sahib/brig/docs/quickstart.rst

     Some built-in commands provided by brig are faster.
     ``brig cp`` for example only copies metadata, while the real ``cp`` will copy the whole file.

+If you wish to always have the mount when ``brig`` is running, you should look into :ref:`permanent-mounts`.

 5. Commits
 ----------